stephenebert/Springboard/Capstone/step11/README.md

 3. Internet access the first time you pull Docker base images.

-- Note: If you’re just running the mini-fixture stack (port 8010) or running CI, < 2 GB RAM is sufficient because the tiny FAISS index is ≈ 2 MB.
+- Note: If you're just running the mini-fixture stack (port 8010) or running CI, < 2 GB RAM is sufficient because the tiny FAISS index is ≈ 2 MB.

 # 1. Build + launch full stack  (FastAPI 8000, DynamoDB-local, Prometheus)